ahmadaliyu/chuck-noris-app/README.md

 # Prerequisites

-Before you can run an Expo project, you will need to have the following software installed:
+Before you can run the Expo project, you will need to have the following software installed:

 Node.js: You can download and install Node.js from nodejs.org.